-Not heard of Matanzas?
-You’re not alone!
-While this capital of the province of the same name may not have hit the big time when it comes to tourist visits, that can only be a good thing for a destination that boasts beaches, caves, and historic sites – all just 90 kilometres east of Havana, and 30 kilometres west of the thriving beach resorts of Varadero.
+Never heard of Matanzas?
+Well you’re not alone!
+While this capital of the province of the same name may not have hit the big time when it comes to popular tourist hot spots, that can only be a good thing.
+This is a destination that boasts beaches, caves, and historic sites – all just 90 kilometres east of Havana, and 30 kilometres west of the thriving beach resorts of Varadero.
 Intrigued?
 Wondering what to do in Matanzas?
-Read on and discover this wonderful Cuban hidden gem!
+Read on and discover more about this wonderful Cuban hidden gem!

 Head underground at Cuevas de Bellamar